jashan777/CustomDataLayerOpenAiPyBot/Readme.md

-#This is a OPENAI bot with custom data layer of Star wars films made in python.
+This is a OPENAI bot with custom data layer of Star wars films. made in python.